 Instructions for Taking:

 Triphala is a powdered concentrate made of equal parts of the three fruits listed above.
-Depending on which effects you want you are to take Triphala at different times.
+Depending on which effects you desire, you are to take Triphala at correspondingly different times.

 As a general and lifelong tonic one gram or approximately one-half teaspoon twice per day is sufficient.